Updated: May 8, 2025

 - One of the best public transportation systems in the world

-- Healthcare system is excellent, with affordable, high-quality medical services and advanced technology
+- The healthcare system is excellent, with affordable, high-quality medical services and advanced technology.

 - Very safe, with low crime rates and a strong sense of community security